mrichwalsky/yourls-dbuser-with-comms/README.md

 # Better User Management for YOURLS

-This is an enhanced fork of [Database Users for YOURLS](https://github.com/RayHollister/database-users-for-YOURLS) that adds email support, temporary password generation, and forced password resets.
+This is an enhanced fork of [Database Users for YOURLS](https://github.com/RayHollister/database-users-for-YOURLS) that adds email support, temporary password generation, and password reset recommendations.

 Better User Management replaces the static credential array in `user/config.php` with a database-backed user table and a lightweight administration panel.
 Activate it to keep logins inside YOURLS, grant a password self-service form, and stay compatible with existing hashing schemes.